Read-The-Question/rtq-review/apps/docs-web/docs/architecture/fumadocs-architecture.md

 A new source needs the following decisions before code is changed:

-1. Choose a stable, lowercase source key used in URLs, such as `content`.
+1. Choose a stable source key and ownership route composed from repository, `apps` or `packages` where applicable, and the filesystem owner name.
-2. Choose its human-readable navigation label, such as `Content`.
+2. Choose a human-readable label independently from that stable route.
-3. Identify the physical directory relative to the RTQ Docs application.
+3. Identify the physical owner directory relative to RTQ Docs.
 4. Record the owning Git repository, default branch, and repository-relative directory so source links are correct.
-5. Define the exact allowed files or globs beneath the physical root.
-6. Decide whether one file is the source landing page.
-7. Confirm that nested paths should keep their source-relative hierarchy.
+5. Use only the conventional `README.md` and `docs/**/*.md` allowlist unless a later requirement explicitly changes the convention.
+6. Preserve the source-relative hierarchy; README remains an explicit `README.md` item and `docs/` remains an explicit `Docs` section.
-8. Add inclusion, exclusion, path, route, build, and live-update validation.
+7. Add inclusion, exclusion, path, route, build, and live-update validation.

 The source descriptor belongs in `src/lib/documentation-sources.ts`.
 A matching `defineDocs()` collection belongs in `src/lib/source.ts`.
-The collection is converted with `toFumadocsSource({ baseDir: source.key })` and then added to the existing `loader()` source map.
+The collection is converted with its full ownership route as `baseDir` and then added to the existing `loader()` source map.
 The shared catch-all page, documentation layout, and search route require no duplication.